certbot/website/README.md

   * `git submodule update`
 3. `docker-compose up`

 docker-compose serves the site with nginx to more closely mirror production.
+Any changes you make to your local files while the site is running will automatically be picked up and you can access the website in your browser at http://localhost:4000.

 ### Building locally without Docker